pvdabeel/prolog/Documentation/Handbook/15-doc-building.md

 this session — the record doubles as an upstream ebuild/eclass bug report (see [Chapter 18](18-doc-upstream-bugs.md)).

+### USE-enable feedback (diagnose → learn → re-derive)

+A closely related gap is when the provider *is* declared and even installed, but was built with the wrong USE set — e.g.
+`KX11Extras: No such file or directory` because `kde-frameworks/kwindowsystem` was merged `-X` on a headless profile (portage-ng#110).
+Re-adding a bare `cat/name` BDEPEND (the #102 path) is a no-op: the package is already in the plan/VDB.
+What is missing is a HARD `[flag]` usedep.

+`useenable.pl`, gated by `config:use_enable_feedback/1`, mirrors the
+#102 three seams: detect a compile/configure symbol, resolve it via a
+curated seed table to `Provider + HARD usedeps`, record a durable `feedback:discovered_usedep/4`, and let `builder:build_loop/2` re-derive.
+On the next proof `query.pl` unions a `package_dependency(..., UseDeps)` edge so the existing BWU / `bwu_force` machinery rebuilds the provider with the flag.
+Plans stay derived — the hook never writes `/etc/portage/package.use` itself (any `suggestion(use_change)` that the re-derived plan emits is a consequence of proving, not an imperative patch).

 ### Build summary reporting

 At the end of a build, the printer renders one block per mechanism